mattermost/docs/source/about/cloud-subscriptions.rst

 4. (Optional) Select a subscription plan
 5. Select **Subscribe**

-Your credit card will be verified and you will be charged at the end of the billing period.
-You can also contact sales to inquire about an annual Cloud subscription.
+Your credit card will be verified and you'll be charged at the end of the billing period.
+If you'd prefer an annual Cloud subscription, please contact our Sales team for a quote.

 View subscription details
 -------------------------